astropy/astroquery/docs/cds/cds.rst

                            -             - L. Michel [Observatoire de Strasbourg] 2018-07-09T19:15Z ...                 -                                                -             -32.0            -
     Length = 1289 rows

-You can query the MOCServer on a `regions.PolygonSkyRegion` or even an `mocpy.MOC` following the same pattern i.e. just by replacing ``cone`` with a polygon or a MOC object.
+You can also query the MOCServer on a `regions.PolygonSkyRegion` or even an `mocpy.MOC` following the same pattern i.e. just by replacing ``cone`` with a polygon or a MOC object.